yale-mgt-656/mgt656-madlibs/README.md

   Notice that there is a very specific structure when listing the words in this file.
 Our node app waits to grab the array of words that is exported from this file.
 Therefore, don't forget the `module.exports.adjectives = ...`!

 ## Have Fun and Ask Questions!

+Something to keep in mind as you are working: Make sure you comment your code.
+You may not need it but it's generally a good idea so that you and others can understand what is going on.

 ## How to install (Not Necessary)